-otected by copyright, PCV introduction in Asia has been slow, in part due to a lack of local or regional data on the effect of PCV.
-We selected the Southeast Asian country of Vietnam as the location for the trial as a country with a strong health system, a track record of conducting relevant clinical trials, and a Government with strong interest both in the trial and in introment with strong interest both in the trial and in introducing PCV in the near future.
+PCV introduction in Asia has been slow, in part due to a lack of local or regional data on the effect of PCV.
+We selected the Southeast Asian country of Vietnam as the location for d the trial as a country with a strong health system, a track record of conducting relevant clinical trials, and a Government with strong interest both in the trial and in intror use ducing PCV in the near future.
 Furthermore, trial results from Vietnam are likely to be considered as applicable to other countries in the region.
 This is the first trial involving other countries in the region.
 This is the first trial involving infants to take place within Ho Chi Minh City, the largest city in Vietnam.
-The trial is conducted in two districts, District 4 5 and District 7.
-Districts are divided into communes, each of which has a health centre that provides preventive health services including EPI immunisations, along with some primary healthcare services.
-The study is conducted in one commune health centre in each district, with participants \$\overline{\sigma}\$ drawn from the surrounding communes within that district.
+The trial is conducted in two districts, District 4 and District 7.
+Districts are divided into communes, each of which has a health centre that provides preventive health and services including EPI immunisations, along with some primary healthcare services.
+The study is conducted in one commune health centre in each district, with participants $\overline{\mathbf{s}}$ drawn from the surrounding communes within that district.